Primordial Black Holes from Primordial Voids: Introduction

 The study of this mechanism requires going beyond linear perturbation theory.
 The general relativistic evolution of such void-like perturbations involves strong nonlinearities both in the metric and in the fluid sector, which cannot be captured analytically in a closed form.
 Numerical relativity offers the necessary framework to follow these dynamics from Hubble entry through to possible collapse, while analytical arguments can guide the identification of thresholds and scaling laws.
 Together, these tools enable a systematic exploration of PBH formation from negative curvature perturbations.

-In this work we carry out for the first time the studies on PBH formations from rebounces of PVs.
-We identify the critical amplitude of negative curvature fluctuations required for collapse, demonstrate that the resulting PBHs obey a scaling relation akin to the overdensity case, and map the competing outcomes of dispersal, shock formation, and black-hole collapse.
-These results open a new avenue for PBH phenomenology and highlight the need to include PVs when assessing PBH abundances and their observational consequences.
+In this work we carry out a dedicated study on PBH formations from rebounces of PVs.
+We identify the critical amplitude of negative curvature fluctuations required for collapse, demonstrate that the resulting PBHs masses obey a scaling relation akin to the overdensity case, and map the competing outcomes of dispersal, shock formation, and black-hole collapse.
+Extending on \cite{Germani:2025hcu}, these results open a new avenue for PBH phenomenology and highlight the need to include PVs when assessing PBH abundances and their observational consequences.

 The paper is organized as follows.
 In Section~\ref{sec:curvature}, we review the theoretical framework of PBH formation from curvature fluctuations.
 Section~\ref{sec:GRHydro} details our numerical methodology based on general relativistic hydrodynamics.
 Our main results on collapse dynamics, critical thresholds, and mass scaling are presented in Section~\ref{sec:results}.
 The conclusions are left for Section~\ref{sec:conclusions}.
 Throughout this work, we use the ``mostly-plus'' metric signature $(-,+,+,+)$ and assume geometrical units where $G = c = 1$.